meadowilla/Biometric/README.md

 * Region of interest (ROI) consists of the first 48 rows and all columns of the normalized image.

 ## Feature Extraction
+* Generating a Gabor kernel. what is Gabor kernel????
+* Convolving the normalized image with Gabor